 1 Introduction and proposals

 Based on the discussions in Working Party (WP) 5B and the Correspondence Group, the United States submitted an example revision (See Document 5B/427) of Resolution 155 (Rev.WRC-19) to WP 5B.
 WP 5B has been discussing the roles and responsibilities that administrations have for each of the radio communication services that are affected by operating CNPC links using earth stations on unmanned aircraft.
-The United States prepared the attached contribution to summarize those responsibilities and provide reference to how the example revision implements them.
+Using Document 5B/427, the United States prepared the attached contribution for WP 5B to consider how those responsibilities could be implemented.

 Attachment: 1